n4ch03/hirebox/README.md

 ![](https://dl.dropboxusercontent.com/u/3835331/hirebox-slack.gif)

 That's all!!
 Just type your command and an email or your command and +email and the boring task of creating channels and invite externals users will not be there ;)

+## TODO
+* Decide if kick out admin from new generated channel
+* Move to express and/or decide how to improve validations (middleware?)